bitovi/bitops/docs/configuration-base.md

 * **default:** `""`
 * **required:** yes

-Each bitops run is done against a single environment.
-This property tells bitops which environment to run.
+Each BitOps run is done against a single environment.
+This property tells BitOps which environment to run.
 For more information on environments, see [Operations Repo Structure](operations-repo-structure.md#environment-directories).

 -------------------
 ### kubeconfig_base64